dndubins/ATtiny84/CustomPWM.md

 ```

 Well, that wasn't too bad.
 I will hunt through and hopefully find typos above that I will catch over time.
 If you find one, let me know!!
 Special thanks to the people who posted sketches at the following links, which guided me in the right direction:
+Andreas Rochner wrote this AMAZING tutorial, written in 2015:
 https://andreasrohner.at/posts/Electronics/How-to-set-the-PWM-frequency-for-the-Attiny84/
+Very useful post, this saved me hours:
 https://stackoverflow.com/questions/59160802/how-do-i-output-a-compare-match-to-oc1b-in-fast-pwm-mode-on-the-attiny84

-And also to the attiny84 datasheet.
+And also (of course) special thanks go to the attiny84 datasheet.